IBIS vs OIS vs EIS Camera Stabilization – A Comparison Breakdown

 Panasonic Lumix 12 35mm ii on GH5

+Optical Image Stabilization is a type of stabilization built into the lens.
+That means that the image is stabilized before the light hits the sensor.
 OIS works by suppressing micro jitters and bigger shakes, usually due to an in-built gyro sensor in the lens.

-Depending on the brand of camera you own OIS might be referred to by another term:
+Depending on the brand of camera you own, OIS might be referred to by another term:

 • Canon: Image Stabilization (IS)